Guide to Intellectual Property in Vietnam

 Vietnamese Patent Law Vietnam operates on the first principle to establish the principle.
-National distinction of patent and utility solution patent:
+The national distinction of patent and utility solution patent:

 - Patents are protected for up to 20 years;

-- Utility patents have a maximum protection of 10 years; and
+- Utility patents have maximum protection of 10 years; and

 - The industrial design has a maximum protection of five years (however, this can be reproduced in two successive periods of five years).